Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 • Portfolio limits can create blind spots

-• Training varies—verify FDD literacy and credentials
+• Training varies—verify FDD literacy and experience

-Ask how the broker prepares you for validation calls with current owners.
-Request transparency on compensation and portfolio scope so recommendations reflect a good fit, not just a deal closed.
+What to ask your broker: Ask how they prepare you for validation calls with current franchise owners.
+Request transparency on compensation and portfolio scope so recommendations reflect fit—not just a deal closed.

 What a Franchise Broker Does for You.